The Rubicon Trail – Useful Information Before You Go

 Otherwise, your vehicle would have to take significant body damage.
 Some of the must-have modifications on your vehicle to save it from significant damage are front and rear recovery points, lift kit, rock rails, 35-inch off-road tires, rock sliders, front and rear lockers, and so on.

 Plus, you will have to be a highly experienced off-roader and very familiar with the Rubicon Trail to complete the trail with a stock Jeep.

 Finally, there is only one question to ask: is the Rubicon Trail on your bucket list?

 And remember the most important rules of the Rubicon Trail:

 - All vehicles must remain within 25 feet of the centerline of the Rubicon Trail

-Before you go, make sure you check the full list of regulations.
+Before you go, make sure you check the full list of regulations and modify your vehicle according to the requirements.
 A good place to start is the Rubicon Trail Foundation's website.